TDL2627/Basic-Commerce-Back-End/README.md

-This is the backend for basic commerce created in node js using Firebase for Andile Solutions
+This is the backend for basic commerce created in node js using Firebase as database for Andile Solutions

 To run the project install the packages and run the follwing commands